 The most basic and important jiu-jitsu position is the full-guard position.
 In this position, one of the players leaning at the bottom wraps his legs around the waist of the opponent who is positioned directly in front of him.

 Clearly, this position is more advantageous for the bottom player, since he has better opportunities for sweeps and submissions.
-The top full guard person has no option except breaking the guard.
-It is also known as ‘closed guard position’.
+The top full guard person has no option except to break the guard.
+It is also known as a ‘closed guard position’.

 Here, the bottom guy grabs one of the legs of the top half-guard guy by folding his legs around it.

 The bottom-placed guy can attempt many moves like a sweep, guillotine, or even a kimura lock.
 He can also try to get into an even better position.